Professor of Polymer Science & Engineering

 Since 1966 Yannas has been employed as a faculty member by Massachusetts Institute of Technology (MIT), Cambridge, MA.
 He currently holds a joint appointment in the Mechanical Engineering Department and the Biological Engineering Departments.
 He also holds an appointment at the Harvard-MIT Health Sciences and Technology Program.
 He currently teaches classes in Biomaterials-Tissue Interactions, Cell-Matrix Mechanics and Design of Medical Devices and Implants.

-Ioannis has been married twice, to Elizabeth Blount in 1961 and to Stamatia Frondistou in 1969.
+Ioannis Yannas has been married twice, to Elizabeth Blount in 1961 and to Stamatia Frondistou in 1969.
 Both marriages ended in divorce.
-Two children, Tania and Alexis, were born in his second marriage.
+Two children, Tania and Alexis, were born in the second marriage.

 Early reports of regeneration of the dermis using the dermis regeneration template (DRT) by the MIT group in collaboration with J.F.
 Burke, MD, Harvard Medical School, appeared in the following: